-Given the risk of a strike at Canada Post, your order may not reach you for quite some time.
+We will be able to start shipping orders again starting on Wednesday October 15.
+Given the rotating strikes at Canada Post, your order may not reach you as quickly.
 We cannot guarantee when you will receive it.
-If you prefer to have the shipment postponed until it returns to normal, let us know in the comments to the merchant.
+If you want your order to be mailed when back to normal, write to us in the comments to the merchant.
 Order processing time is 2 to 5 business days.
 Thank you for your patience and understanding.

 Free delivery is offered for orders of $35 and more before taxes and after discounts.